zaifaaww/Calculator/README.md

 # Calculator
-I am a beginner trying to make simple and easy projects to enhance my skills—a CALCULATOR.
+I am a beginner trying to make simple and easy projects to enhance my skills—a CALCULATOR.(Using VS code)